LeivoSepp/Octal-Clock-Two-Bytes-24h/README.md

 | 23:59 | 10111011-10110000 |

 ### Two Solutions
-There is a two different solutions.
+There are two different solutions.
 1. Traditional shift-operation with binary numbers.
 2. Mathemathical calculation.
 This was an initial solution.